sujithuix/VanillaJavascriptReference/README.md

-A Reference to basic javascript (vailla) concenpts
+A Reference to basic javascript (vanilla) concenpts

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.0.0 and angular 4.x.